 No matter the reason, an inability to bring new tools and innovations into your multifamily operation can mean missing out on increased savings, efficiencies, and revenue.
 Fortunately, there are several strategies that property management leaders can deploy to overcome tech-resistance and get the full value from their investments.

-Connect the value for end users, such as maintenance staff and supervisors
+Connect the value for end users, such as maintenance teams

 Property management platforms and mobile software have the potential to boost operations, but how will they benefit the people who use them?
 Systems like SuiteSpot's TRIMM™ can answer this question by providing project metrics and benchmarks that demonstrate how faster, easier, and more efficient tasks can be accomplished when team members take advantage of its features.
 Insights like these go a long way towards connecting the value of new tech to both the company and the people who keep it running, like maintenance staff and supervisors.